alauda/registry-auth/README.md

 ## Configurations

-The `registry-auth` can load a config file set by the argument `--auth-config-file`.
+Registry-auth can load a config file set by the argument `--auth-config-file`.
 The config file contains the usernames, passwords and authorizations for repositories.

 The format and example of the configuration are here: